 Braidy Solie, DPT, SCS, CSCS, received his Doctor of Physical Therapy (DPT) from the University of North Dakota and is one of the few residency-trained sports physical therapists practicing in Minnesota.
 He has worked with athletes of all ages and skill levels, including those at the collegiate and pro levels.
-He has a personal interest in injury prevention and the rehabilitation of athletic injuries to the shoulder, hip, knee and ankle.
+He has a personal interest in injury prevention and the rehabilitation of athletic injuries to the knee and ankle.
 With a passion for optimizing sports performance and a hands-on, individualized approach, Braidy incorporates the latest research, strength and conditioning concepts, sports technology and rehabilitation techniques into his practice.

-Chris Doney MS, ATL, ATC, has been practicing as a sports medicine professional since 2004 when he completed an undergraduate degree at Minnesota State University, Mankato and became a Board Certified Athletic Trainer.
+Chris Doney MS, LAT, ATC, has been practicing as a sports medicine professional since 2004 when he completed an undergraduate degree at Minnesota State University, Mankato and became a Board Certified Athletic Trainer.
 He continued his education at Minnesota State earning a Master’s degree in Exercise Physiology.
 As a former baseball player, Chris has a clinical interest in the biomechanics of overhead athletics and the physiology associated with brain/spine injuries.
 Throughout his career Chris has developed a passion for utilizing a variety of therapeutic, corrective and sport specific exercise while advancing athletic performance.

 Christian Dawson, PT, graduated from Otago University, New Zealand, with a physiotherapy degree, earning honors as a top clinician in his class.
 He has a manual therapy background in sport and spine and has worked with professional athletes in both injury prevention and rehabilitation roles.